Siveb2/document_verification_system/README.md

   2. Government Document Verification
   3. Invoice / Bill Verification System

-Currently we have completed working model of the phase 1 i.e. Academic Document Verification This Academic Document Verification System uses advanced techniques to verify the authenticity of academic documents like marksheets and transcripts.
+App.py file contains the full cleaned code of the project Currently we have completed working model of the phase 1 i.e. Academic Document Verification This Academic Document Verification System uses advanced techniques to verify the authenticity of academic documents like marksheets and transcripts.